Hypercholesterolemia, hyperlipidemia, LDLs, and HDLs: what do they all mean, and are they putting you at risk for a heart attack?

 Implementing lifestyle changes and developing healthier habits is less difficult with support and encouragement.
-The professional senior care team at Live Free Home Health Care is always readily available to work together with seniors to strengthen heart health in a wide variety of ways:
+Live Free Home Health Care, providers of home health care in Concord, NH and the surrounding areas, is always readily available to work together with seniors to strengthen senior heart health in a wide variety of ways:

 - Preparing heart-healthy meals for seniors

 - Helping seniors to become engaged in doctor-approved exercise routines

 - Supplying safe, reliable transportation for seniors to outings to boost activity levels

 - Shopping for groceries for seniors to make certain the refrigerator and pantry are stocked with healthy foods

 - Serving as a friendly companion to encourage seniors to live their best possible lives

 Contact us any time at 603-217-0149 for more tips and resources to improve senior heart health, and to request a free in-home meeting to take the first step in making life healthier for your senior loved ones.
 To learn about each of the communities we serve, please visit our Service Area page.